jmlucas31070-dev/jasias-quest/readme.md

 For now, contact me here if you want to work on some of the maps.
 Check [here](https://stendhalgame.org/) for reference.
 Each of their maps is 128x128 tiles, so loads of open space to plop maps into at 32x32 tiles each.
 I need the 2 mountains for story content, and ados.
 Other than that I'm open to ideas.
-As you cab tell there are not many restrictions, ie.. computers in a castle.
+As you can tell there are not many restrictions, ie.. computers in a castle.

 ### Andor's Trail Content Studio
 A Win/Mac/Linux content creator/editor available [here](https://andorstrail.com/viewtopic.php?f=6&t=4806).